timblakel/timblakel.github.io/changelogToDo/index.md

 - Read through intermediate and advanced JavaScript tutorials.
 - Read through a brief TypeScript tutorial.
 - Organized portfolio.
-- Utilized TypeScript, EaseJS, HTML, to create a site with an interactive bezier curve visual.
+- Utilized TypeScript, EaselJS, HTML, to create a site with an interactive bezier curve visual.

 ## To Do List
 - Add to bezier site HTML and CSS.
 Title, description, etc.
 - Add to bezier TypeScript features: ability to add points
-- Refine easeJS_site.ts script (specify types)
+- Refine easelJS_site.ts script (specify types)
 - Complete and/or read introductory React (+Hooks) and Bootstrap tutorials.
 - Complete and/or read introductory Jest tutorials.